February 11, 2026 | By: Lori Graham |Exemptions, Taxes

 Frequently Asked Questions

 In Texas being homestead exempt, means that you have received a tax break based on home ownership.
-If your home is valued at $300,000 and qualifies for the exemption, you will only pay property taxes as if the home is valued at $275,000.
-This is because the homestead exemption in Texas reduces the appraised value of your home by $25,000.
+The homestead exemption reduces the appraised value of your home by $140,000.
+So, if your home is valued at $300,000 and qualifies for the exemption, you will only pay property taxes as if the home is valued at $160,000.

-If you meet the basic eligibility requirements then applying for the exemption is fairly straight-forward.
-The process for applying for homestead exemptions in Texas varies by county, but applicants should begin by visiting the tax appraisal website for your county.
-There, you will find your homestead exemption application and instructions for submitting it.
+If you meet the basic eligibility requirements, applying for the exemption is fairly straight-forward.
+The process in Texas varies by county, but applicants should begin by visiting the tax appraisal website for their county.
+There, you will find your homestead exemption application and instructions for submission.
 Submitting an application is free.
-As was stated earlier, the good news is once you are issued your homestead exemption, you do not need to apply again to receive it in subsequent tax years.

 Yes.
 The exemption lowers the amount of your home’s value that’s subject to taxation.
 Since there is no state property tax in Texas, the amount you’ll save in property taxes depends on your specific county’s local taxation rate.